aweis89/ai-terminals.nvim/README.md

 # 🤖 AI Terminals Neovim Plugin

-This plugin integrates any terminal/CLI-based AI agent into Neovim, providing a seamless workflow for interacting with AI assistants directly within your editor.
+This plugin integrates any terminal/CLI-based AI agent into Neovim, providing a seamless workflow for interacting with AI assistants directly within your editor for any CLI based AI agent.

 ## ✨ Features